 - Do a complete brain dump.
 Some people find lists overwhelming, however I prefer a long list over having thoughts swirling through my head.
 Once an item is on the list, I don’t have to think about it again.
 Currently I have a spiral notebook with an ever-increasing “To Be Done” list.

 - Make a plan.
-Having a plan always helps to reduce my anxiety level.
-When I learned that I needed knee replacement surgery in 2018, having a scheduled date was (surprisingly) better than knowing the surgery was some vague day in the future.
-Once I knew the date was six weeks away, I created a 6 week calendar to make sure that my work was complete.
-Following this plan kept my mind focused on actions that I could take, rather than worrying about an event that I couldn’t control.
+Take a few moments and figure out what you want to accomplish this summer — then create a weekly plan to help reach those goals.
+When I learned that I needed knee replacement surgery in 2018, I created a six-week calendar to make sure that my work was complete prior to surgery.
+I have used this strategy many times.
+Following a plan keeps my mind focused on actions that I can take, rather than worrying about events that I can’t control.

 - Don’t over research.
 Figure out the line between being informed and torturing yourself with details.
 I recently purchased a new fridge and the choices were overwhelming!
 I could have spent weeks doing research.
 Instead I visited our local Lowes, read reviews on what was in stock, and made a good-enough choice based on my budget and positive reviews.